JoravarSinghPunia/BACKEND-NEWS-API/README.md

-# **Northcoders backend API**
+# **Backend games API**

+## **Links**

+You can access the live version of this API here.

+To explore the endpoints in further detail, you can refer to the endpoints.json file

 ## **About**

-This is an API built for the purpose of accessing application data programmatically.
+The backend news API is a service built for the purpose of accessing application data programmatically.
+Modelled after real world backend services, such as Reddit, this api will deliver information to the front end architecture.

 ## **Instructions for running the program locally:**